saref/bayan/README.md

 ## Contributing

-We welcome contributions to the [Bayan project](https://bayanproject.github.io/).
-If you have any suggestions or encounter any issues, please feel free to open an issue or submit a pull request on this GitHub repository.
+If you have any suggestions or encounter any issues with the [Bayan project](https://bayanproject.github.io/), please feel free to open an issue or submit a pull request on this GitHub repository.

 ## License